chrg127/libgsf/README.md

 This will build both the library and the two examples provided.
 You will find them inside the `build/` directory.

+## Windows

+On Windows, life is more complicated.
+The recommended way is using conan (only used to install zlib).
+Issue the following commands:

+    conan install . --output-folder=build --build=missing
+    cd build
+    cmake .. -DBUILD_EXAMPLES=ON -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake
+    cmake --build . --config Release

 # Installing

 While still inside the `build/` directory: